JeremyPutnam/kegsite/README.md

 Next I started to calibrate the scale.
 With the help of my roommates, I created some data points using a bathroom scale and various weights to generate a line of best fit for my data.
 ![](/Keg%20Fridge/8Calibration.JPG)

 I did a test run and found that my scale was accurate to ~0.05 pounds.
-I weighted an empty keg that was lying around and found that it weighted about 31 pounds.
+I weighed an empty keg that was lying around and found that it weighed about 31 pounds.
 ![](/Keg%20Fridge/9KegTestRun.JPG)